aexoden/gentoo-portage-configuration/README.md

 You should copy and modify the sample `local` files in `/etc/portage/make.conf` and `/etc/portage/package.use`.

-You may also wish to add `@aexoden-base`, `@aexoden-desktop` and `@aexoden-kernel` to install the packages included in this configuration.
+You may also wish to add some combination of `@aexoden-base`, `@aexoden-desktop`, `@aexoden-optfeatures` and `aexoden-kernel` to install the packages included in this configuration.
 This is completely optional, and will probably install a bunch of programs you don't want.
+Most of the names should be self-explanatory, except `@aexoden-optfeatures` which installs a few packages that are listed as optional features for other packages.

-Bootstrapping the install can be somewhat difficult, as there are a couple of circular dependencies that will require temporarily USE flag changes.
+Bootstrapping the install can be somewhat difficult, as there are a couple of circular dependencies that will require temporary USE flag changes.
 There is also an issue of bootstrapping GCC with D and Ada support.
 If you don't use those languages, it may be easier to just disable those USE flags on GCC.

-This configuration currently limits the GCC version to the latest supported by CUDA.
-If you are not using CUDA, you may be able to unmask later versions of GCC without consequence, but this has not been tested.
+CUDA is not enabled in the public configuration files, only in the local file specific to my main Gentoo machine, but some of its related settings may leak into other configuration files.
+CUDA itself is only officially compatible with GCC 12.2 or earlier.
+The earliest 12.x version that Gentoo currently offers is 12.3.x, which I believe to work fine at the moment.
+I have currently encountered no packages that require an explicit switch to an earlier GCC.
+OpenCV and VTK are the most likely candidates, but cuda is currently disabled on those due to it requiring other USE flags to be disabled.

 You may wish to modify the `package.env` or `env` settings.
-VTK is currently restricted to 12 threads due to memory issues on a machine with 256GB of RAM.
+VTK is currently restricted to 12 threads due to memory issues on a machine with 256GB of RAM if CUDA is enabled.
 If you are building VTK with CUDA and have less memory (which is likely on most desktop machines), you may wish to force a further reduction.
-The ebuild does a check of its own, but it failed to prevent the problem in my case.

 ## Suggestions